apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/differences.md

 Oak provides two different mechanisms to create pre-authentication that doesn't involve the repositories internal authentication mechanism for credentials validation.

-see [Authentication](security/authentication.html) for details and examples.
+See the corresponding section [Pre-Authentication](security/authentication/preauthentication.html) for details and examples.

-###### Pre-Authentication combined with Login Module Chain
+- Pre-Authentication combined with Login Module Chain

-The first variant allows to combine pre-authenticated login with the JAAS login module chain.

-###### Pre-Authentication without Repository Involvement

-Like in Jackrabbit-core the repository internal authentication verification can be skipped by calling `Repository#login()` or `Repository#login(null, wspName)`.

-In the default implementation the `LoginContextProvider` [1] expects a `Subject` to be available with the current `java.security.AccessControlContext`.
+- Pre-Authentication without Repository Involvement: the `Subject` must be available with the current `java.security.AccessControlContext`.
-However, in contrast to Jackrabbit-core the current implementation does not try to extend the pre-authenticated subject but skips the internal verification step altogether.

 #### 2. Impersonation